-She’s a Treasure Island reference.
+Billie is a reference to two characters from: Treasure Island reference.
 Billy Bones is the character whose map basically sets off the entire plot.
 And the version in Muppet Treasure Island is, to my knowledge, the only character ever to die on-screen in a Muppets movie…

 “Billie” — as in, for example, Eilish (whose middle name is, incidentally, apaprently “Pirate”; I did not know that until about 30 seconds ago) — is an actual female name, or at least female nickname.

-“Um, Captain,” Billie Bones asks, glancing down at her captain.
+“Um, Captain,” Billie Bones asks, Hawkins down at her captain.
 “Since when do you smoke a pipe?”

 Captain Goblinbeard removes the pipe from between his teeth and holds it up.